octimot/StoryToolkitAI/docs/architecture/engine-ui-separation.md

 StoryToolkitAI separates processing from presentation.

 Processing works without importing or calling Tkinter or another user interface.
 The Tk interface and CLI start operations and read processing state through `StoryToolkitEngine`.
-Processing reports progress, completion, errors, warnings and state changes using UI-independent values and events.
-Each interface decides how those results are presented.
+Processing returns UI-independent results and publishes events for progress and presentation-relevant state changes.
+Each interface decides how to display them.

 Version 1 keeps the application in one Python process.
 A local service, web UI, TUI, Tauri application and repository split remain Version 2 work.